ayushbatra/ayushbatra.github.io/_posts/2023-01-01-insurance.md

 ### Alpha Insurance
-Alpha Insurance would participate in this deal because this is an expected positive for them a simple calculation would suggest
+Alpha Insurance would participate in this deal because this is an expected positive money for them.
+A simple calculation would suggest:

 $$E[money] = \frac{1}{2}\cdot 6 Million + \frac{1}{2}\cdot-1 * 4 Million = 1 Million$$